swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 columns, and pipes (`|`) as column separators.
 Construction of a table requires at least three rows:

-* A row that contains the column names.
+* A header row, which consists of pipes to separate the columns, and text for the headings of each column.
-* A row with cells that contain only dashes (`-`); three or more for each column.
+* A row that consists of pipes and hyphens, used to separate the table header row from the rows of cell contents below.
 * One or more rows of content.

 ```markdown